About FDIC >

 I. Management's Discussion and Analysis

 The FDIC has the unique mission of protecting depositors of insured banks and savings associations.
-No depositor has ever experienced a loss on the insured amount of their deposit in an FDIC-insured institution due to a failure.
-Once an institution is closed by its chartering authority the state for state-chartered institutions, the Office of the Comptroller of the Currency (OCC) for national banks and the Office of Thrift Supervision (OTS) for federal savings associations the FDIC is responsible for resolving that failed bank or savings association.
-The FDIC gathers data about the troubled institution, estimates the potential loss to the insurance fund from various resolution alternatives, solicits and evaluates bids from potential acquirers, and recommends the least-costly resolution method to the FDIC's Board of Directors.
+No depositor has ever experienced a loss on the insured amount of his or her deposit in an FDIC-insured institution due to a failure.
+Once an institution is closed by its chartering authority the state for state-chartered institutions, the Office of the Comptroller of the Currency (OCC) for national banks and the Office of Thrift Supervision (OTS) for federal savings associations and the FDIC is appointed receiver, it is responsible for resolving the failed bank or savings association.
+The FDIC gathers data about the troubled institution, estimates the potential loss to the insurance fund from various resolution alternatives, solicits and evaluates bids from potential acquirers (if any), and recommends the least-costly resolution method to the FDICs Board of Directors for approval.

 Resolving Financial Institution Failures